almereyda/awesome-starred/README.md

 - [a-schaefers/themelios](https://github.com/a-schaefers/themelios) - Bootstrap a zfs-on-root NixOS configuration in one command.
 Themelios automates the entire installation process using any NixOS livedisk with an internet connection and your git repo.
 Themelios is fle
 - [chadlavi/recipes](https://github.com/chadlavi/recipes) - It’s recipes.
 You know, to cook with.
 - [hendricius/the-bread-code](https://github.com/hendricius/the-bread-code) - Learn how to master the art of baking the programmer way.
+- [saleor/saleor-platform](https://github.com/saleor/saleor-platform) - All Saleor services started from a single repository with docker-compose.
 - [CachetHQ/Docker](https://github.com/CachetHQ/Docker) - A Dockerized version of Cachet.
 - [astzweig/docker-wildduck](https://github.com/astzweig/docker-wildduck) - The famous nodemailer/wildduck email server as a docker container.
 - [sameersbn/docker-postgresql](https://github.com/sameersbn/docker-postgresql) - Dockerfile to build a PostgreSQL container image which can be linked to other containers.